Swiss Space Office

 The Swiss Space Office (SSO) is the federal government's competence centre for national and international space matters.
 In its role it cooperates closely with other federal offices and is responsible for the preparation and implementation of the policy and strategic orientations of the space domain in Switzerland.
 The SSO is part of the State Secretariat for Education, Research, and Innovation.
-The Head of the SSO is Dr. Renato Krpoun.
+The Head of the SSO is Catherine Kropf.

 The SSO ensures international cooperation in the space sector and promotes contacts with foreign partners.
 It represents Swiss interests in international organisations and international cooperation programmes.
 The most important instrument for implementing Swiss space policy is the participation of Switzerland in European Space Agency (ESA) programmes and activities.
-State Secretary Prof. Dr. Martina Hirayama and Dr. Renato Krpoun lead the delegation to ESA at ministerial, respectively delegate level.
+State Secretary Prof. Dr. Martina Hirayama and Catherine Kropf lead the delegation to ESA at ministerial, respectively delegate level.

 Switzerland is a founding member of the European Space Agency, and has actively participated in European space development since 1960.
 The Swiss Space Office opened in 1998.
 The role of the SSO expanded to cover all aspects of space policy in 2000, when the new national constitution came into force.

-According to Jane's, the SSO is "the administrative unit charged with planning and implementing Swiss space policy", which was defined by the Swiss Federal Council.
-The SSO office in Bern includes the Federal Commission for Space Affairs (CFAS), and the Interdepartmental Coordination Committee for Space Affairs (IKAR).
+According to the International Astronautical Federation (IAF), the SSO is "the Swiss federal government's competence centre for national and international space matters.
+It promotes and coordinates Swiss activities in space research and utilisation.
+Swiss space policy and the new federal legislation on space operations are being developed under the leadership of SERI."
+The SSO office in Bern is responsible for the secretariat of the Federal Commission for Space Affairs (CFAS), and the Interdepartmental Coordination Committee for Space Affairs (IKAR).